drclaireslee/WebPage/README.md

-# Bonus Credit
-1. API Integration: Leaflet API on the contact page
-2. Form Handling: Admin Page that has CRUD functionality (link in the footer)
-3. Password Hashing: Login page that uses password hashing

-# Client-Webpage
+# Team
+Names: Rohan Mallu, Zuriel Pagan, Kriston Theng, Russell Jones, Anton Kovalev Team Name: Motley Crue

+# Project 2: Website for a Client
-Repository for the website of the decided Client of project 2
+This is the class repository of the website for our Project 2 client

-# Website Description Given By Claire:
+# Website Description Given By Dr. Claire Lee:
 I am planning to update my professional website to better showcase my recent research activities and teaching experiences.
 The updated site will serve as a comprehensive platform to highlight my academic and professional contributions, while also providing useful information for different audiences.

 The website will feature the following sections (with content and categories to be refined and expanded over time):